Winners of the 2021–2022 Innovation Awards Take Center Stage

-At the invitation of the University of Montpellier and its partners in the I-SITE program of excellence, stakeholders in the innovation ecosystem gathered at the Village des Sciences on Tuesday, October 18, for thethird edition of the Innovation Afterwork event.
-Five researchers engaged in innovative approaches that open up new economic, technological, or societal avenues for new uses were honored with the 2021-2022 Innovation Awards.
+At the invitation of the University of Montpellier and its partners in the I-SITE program of excellence, key players in the innovation ecosystem gathered at the Village des Sciences on Tuesday, October 18, for thethird edition of the Innovation Afterwork event.
+Five researchers engaged in innovation initiatives that open up new economic, technological, or societal pathways for new applications were honored with the 2021-2022 Innovation Awards.

 The five 2021 Innovation Awards are: